joshgauntt/SteamVR-System-Report-Error-Analyzer/README.md

 Please note the current release only works with system reports that are outputted in English text.

+1. Create a SteamVR system report after you experience any VR issues in your sessions.
+2. Run the SteamVR System Report Error Analyzer program and select the downloaded system report.
+3. Select "Close Window", after selecting your file.
+4. Go to your download folders to see the outputted text analyzer file.

 ## SteamVR Error Code Definitions and Solutions:

 • HMD Error Code Dictionaries: https://github.com/ValveSoftware/openvr/wiki/HmdError